Last Updated on January 22, 2024 by Sharon Advik

-Let’s talk about the most important thing about image quality.
+Let’s talk about the most crucial thing about image quality.

 This lens is very sharp.

-F 2.8 it’s also perfect for low light photography and videography.
+F 2.8 is also perfect for low-light photography and videography.

-11 to 16 millimeters lens will give you about 18 to 26 millimeters of angle, equivalent to a full-frame lens 18 millimeters definitely very wide already.
+11 to 16 millimeters lens will give you about 18 to 26 millimeters of angle, equivalent to a full-frame lens of 18 millimeters, which is very wide already.

 Another good use of this lens is real estate photography.
-I don’t have a big house, but you can kind of imagine how it works.
+I don’t have a big house, but you can imagine how it works.

 Since this is an ultra-wide-angle lens, we have to talk about distortion.

-When I tested the lens, the distortion is very minimal chromatic aberration-wise, even at its widest angle at 11 millimeters.
+When I tested the lens, the distortion was minimal chromatic aberration-wise, even at its widest angle of 11 millimeters.

-I didn’t notice anything significant, which is very nice, especially when using this lens for videos.
+I didn’t notice anything significant, which is lovely, especially when using this lens for videos.

-When you zoom in and out, your focus point will usually change, but this lens stays focused on the same point almost.
+When you zoom in and out, your focus point will usually change, but this lens almost stays focused on the same issue.

 That is crazy because powerful bonuses are usually very expensive.

-There are a couple of minor things that I wish they can do differently.
+There are a couple of minor things that I wish they could do differently.

-If you plan to use autofocus when you are filming, make sure you don’t use the onboard microphone or any microphone close to the lat, it will pick up the noise.
+If you plan to use autofocus while filming, ensure you don’t use the onboard microphone or any microphone close to the lat; it will pick up the noise.

-It is another thing that’s also related to autofocus; the way to switch the focus from auto to manual; it’s by pulling the focus ring in and out instead of using a switch.
+It is another thing that’s also related to autofocus; the way to switch the focus from auto to manual is by pulling the focus ring in and out instead of switching.

-That’s pretty much, and to be honest with you, I don’t really have too many complaints about this lens.
+That’s pretty much the case, and to be honest with you, I don’t have too many complaints about this lens.

-I would highly recommend having this lens and your kit because the length is 16 millimeters is definitely needed for many situations.
+I highly recommend this lens and your kit because the length is 16 millimeters, which is needed for many situations.

-I just can’t think of anything else with the same or better quality than that at this price point.
+I can’t think of anything with the same or better quality than that at this price point.

-I think this will be my new best wide-angle lens for real estate photography.
-Especially when I’m filming outside again.
+This will be my new best wide-angle lens for real estate photography, especially when I’m filming outside again.

-It is the cheapest wide-angle lenses you can get, especially compared with other similar lenses on the market.
+It is the cheapest wide-angle lens you can get, especially compared with similar lenses on the market.

-This lens is mainly made out of high-quality plastic, which makes it very compact and light.
+This lens is mainly made of high-quality plastic, making it very compact and light.

-The zoom ring and the focusing ring are rubberized, have no rubber gasket, and are made of plastic, which may be disappointing for autofocusing.
+The zoom and focusing rings are rubberized, have no rubber gasket, and are made of plastic, which may be disappointing for autofocusing.

-This lens is silent snappy and accurately gives a few extra stops.
-But I personally find it to be unnecessary for an ultra-wide-angle lens like this.
+This lens is silent, snappy, and accurately gives a few extra stops.
+But I find it to be unnecessary for an ultra-wide-angle lens like this.

-As part of the image quality, I can say that it is not bad, but not that good either.
+As part of the image quality, I can say that it is not bad, but not that good.

-You will get some chromatic aberrations toward the corners through the zoom range wide-open, which is, of course, completely normal for an ultra-wide-angle lens like this and can be fixed in post posing or just closing down the aperture.
+You will get chromatic aberrations toward the corners through the wide-open zoom range, which is, of course, entirely typical for an ultra-wide-angle lens like this and can be fixed post-posing or just by closing down the aperture.

 The good thing about this lens is that it does not distort the image like other lenses.

-It does not bulge out the center of the image but rather closes it back to give him a natural look.
+It does not bulge out the center of the image but instead closes it back to give him a natural look.

-Which makes it a good lens for Real estate, landscape, and architecture photography for me straight lines to be straight.
+This makes it a good lens for Real estate, landscape, and architecture photography for me, straight lines to be straight.

-10 to the 20-millimeter lens that has a maximum aperture of 4.5 millimeters and 5.6 add 20 millimeters.
+10 to the 20-millimeter lens with a maximum aperture of 4.5 millimeters and 5.6 add 20 millimeters.

-So even it can focus over 22 centimeters far from the sensor, it feels to render both okay.
+So even if it can focus over 22 centimeters from the sensor, it renders both okay.

 It has a maximum aperture of 4.5.
-So obviously, it’s not a good low light performance, which is a major breaking factor for this lens.
+So, it’s not an excellent low-light performance, which is a significant breaking factor for this lens.

-Well, if you are a beginner amateur level photographer on a tight budget, look for the best wide-angle lens for real estate photography then he has.
+If you are a beginner amateur-level photographer on a tight budget, look for the best wide-angle lens for real estate photography than he has.

 You can buy this lens and be happy with it.

-This particular lens is for Canon cameras, so keep that in mind when you’re selecting yours.
+This lens is for Canon cameras, so consider it when selecting yours.

-This lens delivers an amazing image for both photo and video.
+This lens delivers a fantastic image for both photo and video.

-If you want a nice-looking picture, the Sigma 18 to 35 will give your camera new life with amazing picture quality, color, sharpness, and that both so beautiful bow cake.
+If you want a nice-looking picture, the Sigma 18 to 35 will give your camera a new life with fantastic picture quality, color, sharpness, and beautiful bow cakes.

-If you’re into that kind of thing, who is it alright images popped in that sweet F, 1.8 wide open aperture really makes it stand out in low light situations, especially compared to the standard kit lens.
+If you’re into that kind of thing, who is it right?
+Images popped in that sweet F, 1.8 wide open aperture makes it stand out in low light situations, especially compared to the standard kit lens.

-It holds great focus with little to no hunting.
+It holds excellent focus with little to no hunting.

 Now, let’s talk about the build of this lens.

 This is sturdy.
-It’s got some serious weight to it and built like a tank.
+It has some serious weight and is built like a tank.

-It has little distance measurements on the lens so that you can see the numeric value of your focal length.
+It has little distance measurements on the lens to see the numeric value of your focal length.

 Let’s talk about low light.

 This lens is a beast.
-Beast is a beast that low light with its constant one aperture compared to the chitlins 3.5 variable aperture, which gets darker when you zoom in, causing you to bump up your ISO, introducing more noise into your videos and pictures.
+Beast is a low light with its constant one aperture compared to the Chitlins 3.5 variable aperture, which gets darker when you zoom in, causing you to bump up your ISO and introducing more noise into your videos and pictures.

 At a wide-open aperture of 1.8, the corners get a little soft.

-That’s kind of expected with a wide-open aperture, and everything gets soft that your focal distance is kind of very natural.
+That’s expected with a wide-open aperture; everything gets so soft that your focal distance is very natural.

 So, is it a big deal?
 Not really, not for me.

 It is reliable, but it is slow.
-If you prefer manual focus, this may not be an issue for you.
+If you prefer manual focus, this may not be an issue.

-Now, this one is a real bummer for me personally.
-There is no image stabilization, and that really sucks.
+Now, this one is a real bummer for me.
+There is no image stabilization, and that sucks.

 So it’s a feature sorely missed, but I guess if you’re using a tripod, a gimbal, or a Hambourg camera within body stabilization.
 You’re good.

 So, in the end, am I happy with the Sigma 18 to 35 with my Canon 80D?
-Absolutely fantastic images and videos.
+Fantastic images and videos.

-This lens will be my main lens for you to ensure paid work.
+This lens will be my primary lens for you to ensure paid work.

 This is the best budget lens for real estate interior photography.